thelukass88/Console-Finances/README.md

-# Console-Finances
+# <Console-Finnces>
-Module 4 Challenge - Profit/ Loss Over Time

-In this Challenge, you'll be using the concepts you've learned to create a financial analysis tool.

-JavaScript Fundamentals: Console Finances
+## Description

-This activity presents a real-world situation in which your newfound JavaScript skills will come in handy.
-You are tasked with creating code for analyzing the financial records of a company.
-You have been provided with a financial dataset in the starter/index.js file.
+This activity presents a real-world situation The task is to create code for analyzing the financial records of a company.
+The dataset has been provided by the client.

-Before you begin, download your starter codeLinks to an external site. for this Challenge and unzip the zip file.

-Instructions
-Create a new GitHub repo called Console-Finances.
-Then, clone it to your computer.

-Copy the starter files into your local git repository.

-You have been given a dataset composed of arrays with two fields: Date and Profit/Losses.
+I have been provided with a dataset composed of arrays with two fields: Date and Profit/Losses.

-Your task is to write JavaScript code that analyzes the records to calculate each of the following:
+The task is to write JavaScript code that analyzes the records to calculate each of the following:

-The total number of months included in the dataset.
+- The total number of months included in the dataset.

-The net total amount of Profit/Losses over the entire period.
+- The net total amount of Profit/Losses over the entire period.

-The average of the changes in Profit/Losses over the entire period.
+- The average of the changes in Profit/Losses over the entire period.

-You will need to track what the total change in profits is from month to month and then find the average.

 (Total/(Number of months - 1))

-The greatest increase in profits (date and difference in the amounts) over the entire period.
+- The greatest increase in profits (date and difference in the amounts) over the entire period.

-The greatest decrease in losses (date and difference in the amounts) over the entire period.
+- The greatest decrease in losses (date and difference in the amounts) over the entire period.

-When you open your code in the browser your resulting analysis should look similar to the following:
+# Expected Output
 Financial Analysis
 ----------------------------
 Total Months: 86